astrobit/physshape/README.dist.md

 ### Otherwise
 Instructions that might help can be for windows can be found at [this post on StackExchange](https://tex.stackexchange.com/questions/369921/loading-packages-with-ins-and-dtx-files).
 1. Figure out where your LaTeX local packages are installed.
-1. Create a directory named `physunits` in that location.
+1. Create a directory named `physshape` in that location.
 1. Copy the `.sty` file into the directory you just created.
 1. Figure out where your LaTeX local package documentation is installed.
-1. Create a directory named `physunits` in that location.
+1. Create a directory named `physshape` in that location.
 1. Copy the `.pdf` file into the directory you just created.
 1. Run `texhash` or the equivalent to let LaTeX know the package is there.